-What is the Statute of Limitations for Various Criminal Offenses in West Palm Beach?
+What is the Statute of Limitations for Various Criminal Offenses in Florida?

-In Florida, there is a statute of limitations for criminal offenses.
-A statute of limitations restricts the maximum amount of time after an event that legal proceedings may be initiated.
+Criminal offenses are subject to a statute of limitations, which sets a time limit for initiating legal proceedings after an event occurs.
 Each type of crime carries its own time limit, but under Florida Statute 775.15, these limits are as follows:

 - Capital felonies: No time limit.